 Or today.

-If you want to find out more about how to build and your story, make sure to get my latest book – All About Them.
+If you want to find out more about how to build your brand and your brand story, make sure to get my latest book – All About Them.